This is a web version of our Avoid homelessness: advice for private renters factsheet (PDF, 180.13 KB).

 It is important that you do all you can to avoid becoming homeless.

-If you cannot afford to pay your new rent amount, you should find somewhere affordable to live as soon as possible.
+If you cannot afford your rent, you should find somewhere affordable to live as soon as possible.

 What happens if you do not renew your tenancy?